A SONG THAT TELLS AN INTRIGUING STORY

 A SONG THAT TELLS A STORY

-The song, originally sung by Grigoris Bithikotsis, takes its name from the Drabetsona settlement.
-It tells of the plight and hardships that its people faced, and also tells of their lives of abject poverty that followed.
-The song also identifies how these people strived to overcome adversity and how they helped forge a future for Greece in the modern age.
-The main message of the song goes on to say that the people of Drabetsona created a world of their own at the end of the world!
+The song, originally sung by Grigoris Bithikotsis, recounts the journey of thousands of Greek-speaking refugees of Asia Minor. it tells of their journey from a war-torn Turkey to their resettlement in Greece at the end of 1922.
+It also identifies with their new lives and their struggle in the poverty-stricken makeshift shelters of DRABETSONA.
+It also tells the story of their lives of abject poverty that followed.
+The song also identifies how these people strived to overcome hardship and adversity and how they helped forge a future for Greece in the modern age.
+The main message of the song goes on to say that the people of DRABETSONA created a world of their own at the end of the world!

 A deciction of the Greco-Turkish War of 1919